Miss. DOI: State Farm must describe ‘merits’ before rejecting expenses like scansBy on

-State Farm has been advised to give specifics on what “merits” about a particular repair lead them to refuse future body shop charges, the Mississippi Department of Insurance told a collision repairer Thursday.
+State Farm has been advised to give specifics what “merits” about a particular repair lead them to refuse future body shop charges on scanning, the Mississippi Department of Insurance told a collision repairer Thursday.

 The Richland, Miss., branch of Clinton Body Shop brought the issue to the agency following a State Farm staffer’s refusal to pay for a scan on a 2012 Dodge Grand Caravan SE — despite FCA’s position statement that all vehicles must be scanned for DTCs pre- and post-repair.
 (Nissan recently took a similar stance.)